-Hey, guys,welcome to my five minute review of the Olympus OMD EUM one, mark two.
+Welcome to my 5-minute review of the Olympus OMD EUM one, mark two.
 Now we’re doing a full detailed review.
-It’s just over a half hour long focus on the article aspects.
-And since that review is so detailed, we go over so much topics.
+It’s just over a half-hour long focus on the article aspects.
+And since that review is so detailed, we go over so many topics.

 It’s that long.
-I decided to make a five minute version of it for those you guys don’t want to watch the full thing.
+I decided to make a 5-minute version of it for those of you guys who don’t want to watch the full thing.

-Now, I’m not doing anything talking about photos, any stuff like that, because I really want to spend this last month of this camera and really dove deep just into article so I can learn as much in tests, do as much tests and comparisons and really give you guys great information.
-So that’s what we’re gonna be covering here in this five minutes.
+Now, I’m not doing anything talking about photos, stuff like that, because I really want to spend this last month of this camera and really dove deep just into an article so I can learn much in tests, do tests and comparisons and really give you guys great information.
+So that’s what we’re gonna be covering in these 5 minutes.

 The first thing I want to mention is the build quality and ergonomics.